Cat Neutering and Spaying

 At West Hill Animal Clinic, we send your cat home the same night after being spayed or neutered.
 They are dropped off in the morning around 8-8: 30 am and a discharge appointment is scheduled between 5-7 pm on the same day.

 Do they get pain medication?

 All spays and neuters are sent home with pain medication that is included in the cost of the procedure.
 It is important that they get their pain medications at home, to decrease the amount of discomfort they may be feeling.
 A technician will go over all the instructions for the medications being sent home, as well as teach you how to administer it.

 Will they have to wear an e-collar?

 An e-collar or cone is provided for your cat following their procedure.
-It is recommended that they wear it to prevent licking and irritation or opening of the surgical site.
-The e-collar should be worm until their recheck appointment 10-14 days following their procedure.
+It is recommended that they wear it to prevent licking and irritation, or opening of the surgical site.
+The e-collar should be worn until their recheck appointment 10-14 days following their procedure.